Easy Sourdough Gingerbread Cookies

 Snowflakes and gingerbread women are decorated on baking sheets.

-It's not the holiday season if you don't have gingerbread cookies.
+It's not the holiday season if you don't have gingerbread cookies, gingerbread syrup, or gingerbread anything!
 They are spicy and a great break from all that chocolate you have around the house.

 These cookies use some of your sourdough starter that is in the refrigerator.
 If you didn't know you could make with your sourdough starter, you're in for a real treat!